JaxanK/commandjure/README.md

 ## This library is not ready for use yet!

-## Goals
+## Design Goals/Options
-1) Provide a command line interface that narrows the available selections as the user types a command name
+1)  Provide a command line interface that narrows the available selections as the user types a command name (both with commands and selection options)
 2)  Facilitate the quick calling of commands using pseudonames and history (i.e. typing "L" could autofill to the "Line" command)
 3)  Provide a series of useful user input functions that can be called from any function to get user input on demand.
 Also allow for alternate methods for user to specify data
 4)  Add HotKey options similar to Emacs (maybe eventually add which-key functionality)
 5)  Provide Scripting ability for code to be entered into command line instead of commands (i.e. when wrapped in parenthesis) & add flags to command calls
          & add scriptable function for (command _ _Pause _ _ _) for sequential user inputs to commands...
 6)  Provide console for printing program messages to
 7)  Eventually provide more options for integrating with terminal and to become independent of GUI (i.e remove CLJFX specification)
 8)  Faciliate user selection of options using tab/shift-tab or arrow keys (similar to emacs)
 9)  Integrate environment variables to make program configuration easy
 10) Expand to cljs and cljr
+11) Provide command selection history... aka last-used-option defaults, user preference overrides etc.
+12) Provide Intermediary interface for easy switching to a GUI interface over the command interface
-11) Have some fun!
+13) Have some fun!

 ## Usage